-- Illness of the student (including physical, behavioral, and mental health symptoms) - Medical diagnosis and/or treatment for physical, social, emotional, behavioral wellness, and mental health conditions. - Death in the immediate family; funerals of other relatives or close friends, not to exceed one day if in the locality or three days if outside the state - Contagious disease in the home of the child subject to regulations of the Division of Public Health, Department of Health and Social Services - Legal business requiring the student's presence - Suspension or expulsion from school - Observance of religious holidays - Approved college visits - Authorized school-sponsored activities - Attendance at one civic engagement per school year (Grade 6-12 only) - In addition, the Superintendent or designee shall have the authority to approve other absences.
+- Illness of the student - Mental or behavioral health reasons (maximum of 4 excused days per year) - Medical diagnosis and/or treatment for physical, social, emotional, behavioral wellness, and mental health conditions. - Death in the immediate family; funerals of other relatives or close friends, not to exceed one day if in the locality or three days if outside the state - Contagious disease in the home of the child subject to regulations of the Division of Public Health, Department of Health and Social Services - Legal business requiring the student's presence - Suspension or expulsion from school - Observance of religious holidays - Approved college visits - Authorized school-sponsored activities - Attendance at one civic engagement per school year (Grade 6-12 only)

-In addition, the Superintendent or designee shall have the authority to approve other absences.
+Attendance at one civic engagement per school year (Grade 6-12 only) In addition, the Superintendent or designee shall have the authority to approve other absences.
 For any absences, students are required to present a written excuse signed by a parent/guardian.
 Such excuses shall be kept on file in the school for the current school year.
 A physician's validation may be required at any time.
 Parents/guardians of such students may be subject to legal penalties under the Delaware Code.
 Schools will take action regarding unexcused absences including, but not limited to, written communications, home visits, required parent/guardian conferences, and referral of the parent and/or student for prosecution.